 Based on Table 3, it can be seen that most of the respondents are able to provide the right claim and a few others are still unable to provide appropriate evidence.
 Likewise for the ability to provide evidence, most students are able to provide evidence that can support the claim given.
 Nevertheless, some students can't give the reason clearly.
 Some students are also unable to explain the link between claims and evidence.
 Based on these data, it can be said that students are able to provide claims and evidence but they are less able in providing reasoning about the application of concave mirrors in everyday life.
-Slightly different for data on reasoning abilities about the application of convex lenses, several students are able to provide claims and evidence correctly and others are unable to properly provide claims and evidence.
+Slightly different for data on reasoning abilities about the application of convex lenses, several students are able to provide claims and evidence.
 Most students are not able to reason correctly.
 Students are also unable to provide an explanation of the relationship between claims and evidence.
-In this case, students tend to be able to provide claims and evidence but are less able to provide reasoning about the application of convex lenses in everyday life.
+In this case, students tend to be able to provide claims and evidence but are less able to provide reasoning about the application of convex lenses to provide claims and evidence is and evidence.
+In this case, students tend to be able to provide claims and evidence but are less able to provide reasoning about the application of convex lenses tend to be able to provide claims and evidence but are less able to provide reasoning about the application of convex lenses tend to be able to provide claims and evidence but are less able to provide reasoning about the application of convex lenses in everyday life.
 Many students make claims about concave lenses but provide evidence by showing examples of tools in everyday life that use convex lenses.
 This shows that the reasoning given by students cannot link claims with evidence.
 Overall, it appears that students tend to provide appropriate claims and evidence, but can't give the right reasoning.
 Students master satisfactory ability in providing claims and evidence is categorized as satisfying, whereas the ability to provide reasoning tends to be in the unsatisfactory category.